buxxmoney/serverless_computing_dynamic_pricing/README.md

 supply, competitor prices, customer loyalty, and seasonal events.
 This system leverages AWS serverless technologies for scalability and cost-effectiveness.

+We have attached our final paper to this github as well if you would like to read it!

 # Architecture:

 AWS Lambda: Executes functions in response to events.